Jake Guentzel

-Jake Guentzel (born October 6, 1994) is an American professional ice hockey left wing for the Pittsburgh Penguins of the National Hockey League.
-He was drafted by the Penguins in the third round, 77th overall, in the 2013 NHL Entry Draft.
-Guentzel won the Stanley Cup with the Penguins in 2017.
+Jake Allen Guentzel (born October 6, 1994) is an American professional ice hockey left winger for the Tampa Bay Lightning of the National Hockey League (NHL).
+He was selected in the third round, 77th overall, by the Pittsburgh Penguins in the 2013 NHL entry draft, and won the Stanley Cup with the Penguins in 2017.
+Guentzel has also previously played for the Carolina Hurricanes.